k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \- A: A single database residing on a dedicated PostgreSQL server, residing on a single node server to increase access speed and reduce network latency.

-\- B: As multiple digital entities (or Logical Units Instances), each one stored as an SQLite micro-database on one of multiple Cassandra distributed nodes.
+\- B: As multiple digital entities (or Logical Units Instances), each one captured as an SQLite micro-database that is compressed and stored on Cassandra distributed DB.

 \- C: As a single binary file pointing to different DBs distributed across external networks.